The North Ronaldsay Sheep Festival

-The North Ronaldsay Sheep Festival is a volunteer-led, conservation event that takes place on the Island of North Ronaldsay in Orkney, Scotland, with the aim of re-building the Island's historic drystone Sheep Dyke, protecting its flock of native seaweed-eating sheep, and celebrating the island's distinct culture and tradition through music, art and education.
+The North Ronaldsay Sheep Festival takes place on the Island of North Ronaldsay in Orkney, Scotland, with the aim of re-building the island's historic drystone Sheep Dyke, protecting its flock of native seaweed-eating sheep, and celebrating the island's distinct culture and tradition through music, art and education.

-The festival consists of a week of drystone dyke building, workshops and activities .
+The festival consists of one week of drystone dyke building, workshops and activities.

 About Us